kaptain-kavern/DESurgeries/README.md

 * Requires 3 units of medicine (Healroots cannot be used).
 * _Requires level 10 medicine._
 * __On failure there is 10% chance to kill the patient.__
-* Spine surgery and Bad Back treatment requires 30 Plasteel.
+* Spine surgery and Bad Back treatment also requires 30 Plasteel.
-* Rib Cage surgery and Frail treatment requires 24 Plasteel.
+* Pelvis, Rib Cage surgery and Frail treatment also requires 24 Plasteel.
 * Muscle Parasites and Gut Worms treatment requires __5 units of medicine__

 ## Very hard surgeries: